mwhipple/brine/docs/concepts.rst

-   Then the value of the response status is equal to `201` And the value of the response body child `data.skills` is a valid `Array` And the value of the response body child `data.skills is including:
+   Then the value of the response status is equal to `201` And the value of the response body child `data.skills` is a valid `Array` And the value of the response body child `data.skills` is including:
      """
      "Multiverse-homicide"
      """
-   And the value of the response body child `data.skills is including:
+   And the value of the response body child `data.skills` is including:
      """
      "Being the one"
      """

-The above example uses child comparison against type and value, and verifies multiple elements from PUT body.
-This can be useful if your response contains HATEOAS (Hypermedia As The Engine Of Application State) Links.
-The end goal is that anyone reading the specification will be able to ascertain without cucumber or DSL knowledge what the intent is.
+The above example uses child comparison against type and value, and verifies multiple elements from the body.
+This can be useful if your response contains HATEOAS (Hypermedia As The Engine Of Application State) links.
+The end goal is that anyone reading the specification will be able to ascertain without Cucumber or DSL knowledge what the intent is.

 If order can be guaranteed then checks could be combined into a simpler format: